john-itcsolutions/cheirrs/README.md

 `juju clouds`

 you will aleady find that there exists a 'microk8s/localhost' cloud.
-Later we will set up another 'localhost/localhost' cloud with different properties, for the main blockchains and database servers in a kubernetes installation.
+Later we will set up another 'localhost/localhost' cloud with different properties, for the main blockchains, database schema and database servers in a kubernetes installation.

 Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, available: